Shavril/pipeline-gcp-to-aws-migration/README.md

   `load_table_from_uri`, which infers a schema from the Parquet file.
 Explicit `CREATE TABLE` DDL was written for the 3 raw tables (`load/redshift.py`'s `_RAW_TABLE_DDL`).

+**Takeaway:** cloud portability isn't just replacing SDK calls — the real compatibility risk sits at the warehouse layer, where superficially similar SQL features (a `VALUES` list, a `DROP TABLE`) behave differently under the hood, and may not be visible until the generated SQL actually runs against a live Redshift workgroup.

 </details>

 ## Validation: proving the migration preserved behavior